-- Discuss the ending.
-Is this what students predicted? - Retell the story in order using the pictures on each page as a guide.
+- Discuss the humorous ending.
+Do students think this could really happen?
+Is this a fiction or nonfiction book?
+How do they know?
+How would they like to go to school?
+Notice the exclamation mark.
+How would they read Boom!? - Have students retell the story in order using the illustrations as a guide.
 What happened first?
 Next?
 And so on.
-How did the story end?
+How did the story end? - Find the words that rhyme walk/squawk, ride/glide, scoot/shoot.